April 28, 2025

 Preventing the Spread:

-• Farmers should exercise increased biosecurity protocols, including any farm visitors.
+- Farmers should exercise increased biosecurity protocols, including any farm visitors or service providers.
 This may include using disposable booties, gloves, and possibly additional PPE depending on level of contact with animals.

 Industry Impact:

-• USDA is encouraging producers and veterinarians to minimize dairy cattle movement.
-At this time, they expect that minimizing movement, upholding good biosecurity practices, and testing animals before necessary movements will limit disease spread sufficiently to avoid the need for regulatory restrictions or quarantines.
-Unlike in poultry flocks where HPAI is fatal, among the dairies whose herds are exhibiting symptoms, the affected animals have recovered with little to no associated mortality reported.
+- USDA is encouraging producers and veterinarians to minimize dairy cattle movement.
+Unlike in poultry flocks where HPAI is fatal, among the dairies whose herds are exhibiting symptoms, the affected animals have recovered with little associated mortality reported.

 Food System Impact:

-• Because milk and dairy products are pasteurized before entering the market, there is no concern about the safety of the commercial milk supply, or that this circumstance poses a risk to consumer health.
-Pasteurization has continuously proven to inactivate bacteria and viruses, like influenza, in milk.
+- Because most milk and dairy products are pasteurized before entering the market, there is no concern about the safety of the commercial milk supply, or that this circumstance poses a risk to consumer health.
+Testing has shown that the H5N1 virus is easily killed via commercial pasteurization.

 Market Overview